eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

             }
         }
         is SubmittedRequest.Failed -> // handle failed request
-        is SubmittedRequest.InvalidProof -> // handle specific case of missing or invalid proof(s)
+        is SubmittedRequest.InvalidProof -> // handle a specific case of missing or invalid proof(s)
     }
 }
 ```